 Older dogs, however, get Dysplasia because of arthritis.
-The consequences of dysplasia in older dogs can be difficulty running or walking, or in extreme cases, difficulty or pain with all movement.
+The consequences of dysplasia in older dogs can be difficulty running or walking or in extreme cases, difficulty or pain with all movement.

 Dalmatians have notoriously sensitive skin, and many Dalmatians suffer from severe allergies.
-As a consequence, it is essential to be cautious when introducing new materials to a Dalmatians environment such as blankets or products like shampoos.
+As a consequence, it is essential to be cautious when introducing new materials to a Dalmatian’s environment, such as blankets or products like shampoos.

 These pests can be combated by medication or by thoroughly grooming your dog, but as many of us are all too aware, it is a constant battle.

 Lastly, many dietary allergies can show symptoms in the form of sensitive skin or rashes.
 It is imperative to keep track of these symptoms and the food your dog has consumed to enable you to identify any possible allergens.

 Dalmatians – Nutrition and Diet

-Some of these are directly correlated to the Dalmatians diet and so providing your Dalmatian with the most appropriate nutrition possible is core to controlling and preventing these conditions to ensure your Dalmatian lives a long and happy life.
+Some of these are directly correlated to the Dalmatian’s diet and so providing your Dalmatian with the most appropriate nutrition possible is core to controlling and preventing these conditions to ensure your Dalmatian lives a long and happy life.

-Firstly, Dalmatians are classed as a medium-large breed dog and secondly, that Dalmatians are a very active breed.
+Firstly, Dalmatians are classed as medium-large breed dogs, and secondly, Dalmatians are a very active breed.

 Larger breed dogs need to be careful with their calorie intake and their consumption of some minerals like calcium and phosphorus when they are puppies in order to prevent health problems such as Dysplasia.

 More active dog breeds need appropriate nutrition to fuel and promote that activity.
 Appropriate nutrition translates into a satisfactory proportion of protein, of which the majority should be from animal or fish sources.

-These are vital in maintaining the Dalmatians distinctive coat and fur.
-In addition, they can provide other health benefits such as improved cognitive function and long-term cardiovascular benefits.
+These are vital in maintaining the Dalmatian’s distinctive coat and fur.
+In addition, they can provide other health benefits, such as improved cognitive function and long-term cardiovascular benefits.

 As mentioned earlier in the article, Dalmatians need to consume dog food ingredients low in Purines to help prevent Urinary issues.

 High Purine Ingredients

-- Organ Meat – Liver, Kidneys or Heart
+- Organ Meat – Liver, Kidneys, or Heart

 - Seafood – Mackerel & Sardines